koenderks/jfa/README.md

 If you use **jfa**, please cite the software as follows:

-Derks, K. (2022). jfa: Bayesian and Classical Methods for Auditing. https://cran.r-project.org/package=jfa
+Derks, K. (2022). jfa: Bayesian and Classical Statistical Auditing. https://cran.r-project.org/package=jfa